-and social change.
-Camille is the director of the Collective Liberation Project, and the creator of a trauma informed approach to diversity and decolonization work that centres the body and lived experience.
-This work is underpinned by ongoing research into somatics and social justice.
+Camille Barton is an artist, writer and somatic educator, working on the intersections of wellness, drug policy and healing justice.
+Camille is the director of the Collective Liberation Project, and the creator of a trauma informed approach to diversity and decolonisation work that centres the body and lived experience.

 Camille is currently researching grief on behalf of the Global Environments Network, creating a tool kit of grief practices aimed at supporting intersectional approaches to ecological activism.
 They also work as a consultant for the EDGE Funders Alliance and MAPS, ensuring that MDMA psychotherapy will be accessible to people of colour.